Erin Bane, M.S. CF-SLP

 Erin has experience working with children of all ages with varying diagnoses such as Autism, Cerebral Palsy, Down Syndrome, Dysphagia, Apraxia, fluency disorder, phonological disorder, and expressive and receptive language disorder.
 She is especially interested in Childhood Apraxia, Early Intervention, and kids with developmental disabilities.

 As an SLP, Erin wants to provide children with the tools and attention needed to grow into self-sufficient and independent members of society.
 Every child deserves to have a voice, and she is inspired by the way that a career in speech pathology allows her to pursue this reality so intentionally.
-Erin is currently in her clinical fellowship and has obtained her temporary Speech-Language Pathology license from the North Carolina Board of Examiners.
+Erin is fully licensed to practice by the North Carolina Board of Examiners and has her CCC’s from ASHA.